hegner123/modulacms/README.md

 - Require load functions to register plugins and implement configs.
 - Support plugins written in Javascript.
     - Plugin API:
-        - Use special keys to approve.
+        - Use special keys to register.
 - integration support...